gabferreira1337/OWASPT10/OWASPTOP10-2021/Injection/SQL Injection/README.md

 3. Scan Initiation:
    * Start the scanning process, and **Burp Scanner** will automatically inject various payloads, analyze responses, and identify potential SQli vulnerabilities.

-#### Injecting a ' or a " escapes the limits of user input, so it dos not get executed as simple user input
+#### Injecting a ' or a " escapes the limits of user input, so it does not get executed as simple user input
+#### While using those special characters we need to make sure that no syntax error occurs on the back-end because of the last trailing character.
+That's why in most cases we use comments ("--") or using multiple single quotes (').
 ***
 ### 3 Measures to prevent SQL injections
 * **Parameterized Queries**: Utilizing parameterized queries, or prepared statements, is crucial for preventing SQL injection vulnerabilities.
 By parameterizing user input, the query structure remains intact, and potential malicious input is treated as data rather than executable code.